List of Teenage Mutant Ninja Turtles characters: Ninjara

-Ninjara's real name is Umeko, but for reasons that were never fully revealed she goes by the name "Ninjara."
-While Splinter first thought she was an "atomic child", she was actually once part of an ancient race of humanoid foxes living on a hidden island off the coast of Japan.
-She ended up becoming a thief and assassin for the villainous dog-man Chien Kahn, but then had a change of heart when she met the Turtles, and fell in love with Raphael.
+Ninjara's real name is Umeko, but for reasons that were never fully revealed she goes by the name "Ninjara".
+While Splinter first thought she was an "atomic child", she is actually part of an ancient race of humanoid foxes living on a hidden island off the coast of Japan.
+She ended up becoming a thief and assassin for the villainous dog-man Chien Kahn, but had a change of heart when she met the Turtles, and fell in love with Raphael.
 She helped out on many missions, from the Far and the Middle East to Dimension X. Her family life was explored more in detail when her younger brother managed to track her down and convince her to come back home.
-The Turtles discovered the island was hidden by fog banks, but despite this, it had been discovered by an opportunistic, greedy hunter.
-She was a powerful member of the team from issue #29 until issue #70.